MR

 • Purchase Rate: 19.99%

-• Cashback Rate: 1.5 points per $1 spent on groceries, rides, gas, streaming, etc, & 1 points on every other purchase
+• Cashback Rate: 1.5 points per $1 spent on groceries, rides, gas, streaming, etc., & 1 point on every other purchase

-The RBC ION Visa is a credit card tailor-made for gamers.
-This card offers 1.5 points on every dollar spent on groceries, rideshares, streaming, daily transit, digital gaming, and subscriptions.
+The RBC ION Visa is a credit card designed specifically to elevate your everyday spending.
+You can earn a fantastic 1.5 points for every dollar spent on a wide range of categories, from groceries and rideshares to streaming services, daily transit, digital gaming, and subscriptions.

 Pros